Educational Travel: How to Get Permission and Justify the Experience to Your Local School

 - Have the class create a scavenger hunt for your child to complete on the journey & bring the items home

-If you want to really be fabulous, create a book list, find activities online that relate, and compile a whole file that the teacher can easily turn into a “Unit Study” or a party when you return from the place you’re going for the whole class.
+If you want to really be fabulous, use this Country Resource book list, find activities online that relate, and compile a whole file that the teacher can easily turn into a “Unit Study” or a party when you return from the place you’re going for the whole class.
 Don’t ask her to do it, she doesn’t have time, she’s teaching a full curriculum already!

 Quantifying the learning